 - 1. The Cumulative Grade Point Average (GPA) is less of than 2.00, or - 2.
-Does not meet the required Cumulative Completion Ratio, or

-3. Exceeds the time frame limits established for the program: 6 years or 225.38 credits attempted, whichever comes first.
+They do not meet the required Cumulative Completion Ratio, or - 3.
+Exceed the time frame limits established for the program of: 6 years or 225.38 credits attempted, whichever comes first.

 Academic dismissal will result in loss of the eligibility for obtaining financial aid.

-The academic dismissal and financial aid can be appealed as explained below
+The academic dismissal and financial aid can be appealed as explained below.